-The department offers four major programs: a B.S. in Chemistry, a rigorous program certified by the American Chemical Society; a B.A. in Chemistry, which provides the option of an increased number of electives so the student may combine a solid background in chemistry with other areas of interest; a B.A. in Chemistry Education, which provides students certification to teach at the middle and high school level; and a B.S. in Biochemistry and Molecular Biology (jointly with the Department of Biological Sciences).
-A combined B.S./M.S. in Chemistry and a minor in chemistry are available.
+The department offers four major programs.
+The B.S. in Chemistry is a rigorous program certified by the American Chemical Society while the B.A. in Chemistry includes an increased number of electives that allow the student to combine a solid background in chemistry with other areas of interest.
+The B.A. in Chemistry Education provides certification to teach at the middle and high school level.
+The B.S. in Biochemistry and Molecular Biology (jointly with the Department of Biological Sciences) offers an interdisciplinary curriculum that is chemistry-centered.
+A combined B.S./M.S. in Chemistry and a minor in chemistry are also available.

-Students with fewer than 30 earned credits are typically advised by life sciences advisors from the College of Natural and Mathematical Sciences.
-Students with more than 30 earned credits are assigned to faculty advisors.
-These assignments are completed before advance registration for the next semester begins, and communicated to the students through UMBC email and postings at the departmental main offices.
-Biochemistry and molecular biology majors with more than 30 credits are assigned to faculty advisors in either the Department of Chemistry and Biochemistry or the Department of Biological Sciences.
+Students with fewer than 30 earned credits are typically advised by life sciences advisors from the College of Natural and Mathematical

+Sciences.
+Students with more than 30 earned credits are assigned to faculty members for advising.
+These assignments are completed before advance registration and are communicated to the students through UMBC email and postings at the departmental main office (MEYR 100).